idkohli/segwise/README.md

 # Game Analytics Web Service

-This web service allows data analysts to upload a CSV file containing game data and run analyses on it.
-The service is built with FastAPI and uses SQLite for the database.
-It supports filtering and querying game data based on various fields.
+This web service allows data analysts to upload a CSV file containing game data and run analysis on it.
+The service is built with FastAPI and uses SQLite as database.
+It aggregates csv data every time a CSV file is uploaded.
+Data analysts can query data across all the entries.
+Each entry is unique on the basis of its AppID.

 ## Features

 - Upload CSV data via an API endpoint
-- Query game data based on filters
+- Query game data using filters
-- Simple authentication (optional)
+- Simple authentication
 - Dockerized deployment

-## Requirements

-- Python 3.8+
-- SQLite (for local deployment)
-- Docker (for Dockerized deployment)

 ## Running Locally